 Figure 8: Photons flagged by acisreadcorr

-The background photons are on the left and the out-of-time source photons are on the right.
+The background photons are in the left frame and the out-of-time source photons are in the right frame.
 The right frame is set at zoom=4.

 Caveats